Sidhupaji-2004/Flight-Ticket-Booking-System/README.md

 - **Usage**: Describes how users can interact with the application, from registration and login to booking management and admin tasks.
 - **Contributing**: Encourages contributions and outlines the process for contributing to the project.
 - **License**: Specifies the project's licensing terms for clarity on usage and distribution rights.

-This README format is comprehensive, informative, and user-friendly, making it easier for users and contributors to understand, use, and contribute to your Flight Ticket Booking System project on GitHub.